Chart Color Schemes

 Norville faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 10.9%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 8.0%, followed by graduate diplomas (1.5%) and postgraduate qualifications (1.4%).
-Vocational credentials are prominent, with 40.0% of residents aged 15+ holding such qualifications, including advanced diplomas (7.6%) and certificates (32.4%).
+This indicates both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 8.0%, followed by graduate diplomas (1.5%) and postgraduate qualifications (1.4%).
+Trade and technical skills are prominent, with 40.0% of residents aged 15+ holding vocational credentials – advanced diplomas (7.6%) and certificates (32.4%).

 Frequently Asked Questions - Education